joshbegley/nyt-latest/README.md

 `The French president, Emmanuel Macron, was pushed in the face as he left a plane in Vietnam.
 The bigger issue, he said, was the reaction, part of a string of disinformation by “crazy people.”`\
 https://nytimes.com/2025/05/26/world/europe/macron-wife-brigitte-shove-video.html

-**Emmanuel Macron of France Is Seemingly Pushed Away by His Wife**\
+**President Macron’s Wife Pushes Him in the Face**\
-`A video appeared to show President Emmanuel Macron of France being pushed in the face by his wife, Brigitte, moments before they stepped off a plane in Vietnam.`\
+`A video showed President Emmanuel Macron of France being pushed in the face by his wife, Brigitte, moments before they stepped off a plane in Vietnam.`\
 https://nytimes.com/video/world/europe/100000010190896/macron-wife-face-push.html

 **Harrison returns to Leeds, Everton remain in talks with Alcaraz**\